sensiblecodeio/csv-to-cantabular-metadata-2021/CENSUS_METADATA.md

 The scripts in this repository convert census metadata in CSV format to JSON files which serve as the input to the Cantabular metadata service, `cantabular-metadata`.

+The metadata schema has changed slightly between different versions of Cantabular.
+This document covers the current version of Cantabular (**10.0.0**).
+The scripts also provide support for generating JSON files that are compatible with some legacy versions.

 `cantabular-metadata` allows metadata for one or more datasets in a companion `cantabular-server` service to be loaded and made available to query by `cantabular-ui` and other software accessing its API directly.